 5. Arc’teryx Sentinel Bib Pant ($700)

-What we like: Premium Gore-Tex protection and soft flannel backer.
+What we like: Premium Gore-Tex protection and soft backer.

-What we don’t: Expensive, trim fit, and not a standout breather.
+What we don’t: Expensive and not a standout breather.

 Arc’teryx is generally a cut above the rest when it comes to premium construction and build quality, and the Sentinel Bib is no exception.
-Lightly updated for the 2024 season, the Sentinel nails all of the components of a capable ski bib, with a robust 80-denier nylon shell, 3-layer Gore-Tex construction with a flannel liner, and outer thigh vents.
-Arc’teryx also paid particular attention to the bottom of the legs, which feature their patented TouringCuff (helpful for adjusting boot buckles without pulling up your pant leg), 100D Cordura patches, and burly, seamless insteps to guard against wear and tear.
-It all adds up to a fantastically well built ski bib that offers an impressive amount of weather protection and durability in a lightweight and streamlined package.
+Lightly updated for this season, the Sentinel nails all of the components of a capable ski bib, with a robust 80-denier nylon shell, a 3-layer Gore-Tex ePE construction with their soft C-Knit liner, and outer thigh vents.
+Arc’teryx also paid particular attention to the bottom of the legs, which feature their stretchy PowderCuffs and burly, seamless insteps to guard against wear and tear.
+It all adds up to a fantastically well-built ski bib that offers an impressive amount of weather protection and durability in a lightweight and streamlined package.

 But on the flipside, $700 is simply hard to justify when there’s a lineup of good to great competition for hundreds of dollars less.
-What’s more, the Sentinel lacks built-in stretch, which many backcountry skiers appreciate for the skin track, and its trim, technical fit might not vibe with the freeriding crowd.
-And historically, women have struggled with the Sentinel’s sizing, although it helps that the bib now comes in three inseam lengths.
+What’s more, the Sentinel lacks built-in stretch, which many backcountry skiers appreciate for the skin track, and isn't as breathable as unlined competitors like the Skytour above.
+And historically, women have struggled with the Sentinel’s sizing, although it helps that the bib now comes in three inseam lengths—plus, it was recently updated from a trim fit to a more accommodating "regular" cut.
 But it’s hard to beat the protection of Gore-Tex for rugged winter weather or wet spring conditions, making the Sentinel a great choice for serious skiers who spend a lot of time in the mountains...
-Read in-depth review
+Read in-depth review (previous version)

 See the Arc'teryx Sentinel Bib Pant